edgraham/BinSanity/README.md

 ###Script Usage's###
 To generate input files for BinSanity the scripts `contig-coverage-bam.py` and `cov-combine.py` are provided:
-* 'contig-coverage-bam' generates a `.coverage` file that produces a tab delimited file containing average contig coverage from a `.BAM` file.
+* `contig-coverage-bam` generates a `.coverage` file that produces a tab delimited file containing average contig coverage from a `.BAM` file.
 In our tests we used Bowtie2 to produce a `.SAM` file.
 ```
 contig-coverage-bam -f [fasta-file] -b [Bam-file] -o [out.coverage]
 .............